 Neither of these options is desirable.
 Therefore, getting the right tightness is extremely important.
 Now, let's take a look at how to measure a collar for the perfect fit.

 There is a difference between having a snug collar and a tight one.
 However, these simple steps will help you get the sizing right, making ordering a new collar easy.

 Buy a flexible or soft measuring tape.
 This is the only measuring tape option which will provide an accurate result.

-Wrap this around your dog's neck.
-Then, place two fingers under the measuring tape too.
+Wrap this around your dog's neck where his collar usually sits.
+Then, place one to two fingers under the measuring tape.
 This will ensure the collar is snug, but not too tight.

-Use this measurement to figure out your dog's exact requirements.
-Sizings run from small, medium, large, X-large or XX-large collar.
+Use this measurement to figure out your dog's exact sizing requirements.
+Use the size chart on this page to determine the proper size to purchase.
 If you're still unsure, get in contact with a professional.

-It's extremely important that you measure your dog's neck and not their current collar.
-All collars are different sizes.
-Therefore, this won't provide you with an accurate measurement.
+It's extremely important that you measure your dog's actual neck circumference and not their current collar.
+All collars are made differently, so you won't get an accurate measurement.

 After measuring your dog's neck, start looking for the right style of collar.
 For example, if you have a large dog which pulls on a leash, then you should consider a wider, thicker dog collar.
 This will offer more control over your pet.

 However, if you use a collar which is too wide for a small dog, such as a pug, it may rub and chaff its neck.

 Once you've got the right shape and size, you can focus on the aesthetics of your pooch's neck-gear.
 What colour, style or look suits its personality?
 There are hundreds of different choices available.